clojurists-together/clojuriststogether.org/content/news/2020/may-2020-monthly-update.md

 Added GitHub issues / PR shields for each book on the website to make tracking and contributing more convenient.

-Pages on how to use Magit forge to list and create issues and pull requests as well as fork repositories on GitHib, all from within Spacemacs (Emacs).
+Pages on how to use Magit forge to list and create issues and pull requests as well as fork repositories on GitHub, all from within Spacemacs (Emacs).

 ##### Practicalli Website